 Here are some of the charming towns and villages you will get to know on your journey along the Cotswold Way

-With accommodation and luggage transfers taken of, you are free to relax and enjoy the self-guided walk at your own pace, leaving you to appreciate the quaint villages and stunning views that this picturesque trail through magnificent countryside offers.
+With accommodation and luggage transfers taken care of, you are free to relax and enjoy the self-guided walk at your own pace, leaving you to appreciate the quaint villages and stunning views that this picturesque trail through magnificent countryside offers.

 With prices starting from as little as £85 per person per night, based on two people sharing in B&B accommodation, this surely delivers excellent value for money.

-If the all or part of the Cotswold Way is the trail you would like to walk, please contact us here to discuss your individual requirements.
+If all or part of the Cotswold Way is the trail you would like to walk, please contact us here to discuss your individual requirements.